Sitka Fine Arts Camp

 Nat will be teaching Brass Technique, Symphonic Band, and Jazz Band at Middle School Camp.

-For more information visit Franco's website here.
+For more information visit Medar's website here.

-Franco will be teaching Landscape Painting and Pen & Ink at High School Camp.
+Medar will be teaching Landscape Painting and Pen & Ink at High School Camp.

-Eliana will be teaching at Elementary Camp and Rock Band and Songwriting at Middle School Camp.
+Charlie will be teaching at Elementary Camp and Rock Band and Songwriting at Middle School Camp.

 Sarah Diamond